2010 United States House of Representatives elections in Minnesota

 The 2010 Minnesota U.S. House of Representatives elections took place on November 2, 2010.
 All eight congressional seats in the state's delegation were contested.
 Representatives are elected for two-year terms; those elected served in the 112th United States Congress from January 3, 2011, until January 3, 2013.

 The 2010 Minnesota gubernatorial, 2010 Minnesota House elections and 2010 Minnesota Senate elections occurred on the same date, as well as many local elections and ballot initiatives.

 The 111th congressional delegation from the U.S. state of Minnesota had five Democratic Farmer Labor Party members (DFLers) and 3 Republicans.
 All the incumbents were reelected except District 8's Jim Oberstar, who was defeated in his bid for a 19th term.
 This left Minnesota with an equal number of Democratic and Republican representatives.

 Overview

+Statewide

 The table below shows the total number and percentage of votes, as well as the number of seats gained and lost by each political party in the election for the United States House of Representatives in Minnesota.